praxxus11/Rocketland/README.md

 ## Dependencies

 This project uses SFML 2.5.1 and Eigen 3.3.9.
-You must have the CUDA toolkit installed with the nvcc compiler if gpu use is desired.
+You must have the CUDA toolkit installed with the nvcc compiler if usage with GPU is desired.